 Here’s an example: Let’s say you open a 5-year CD with an interest rate of 1% and an initial deposit of $10,000.
 At the end of your waiting period, you’ll receive your balance back with interest, for a total of $10,510.10.
 Your interest earnings will total $510.10.

-Before you open a CD, it’s important to weigh the benefits and drawbacks to determine whether it’s right for you.
+Before you open a CD, it’s also important to weigh the benefits and drawbacks to determine whether it’s right for you.
 Here are a few pros and cons of CDs:

 Pros of CDs